Skip to main content

 De Waalse Kerk

-Once a month, visitors have the chance to enjoy a free organ lunchtime concert performed by students of the Conservatorium van Amsterdam in the beautiful setting of De Waalse Kerk, which has been in the heart of Amsterdam since the 16th century.
-The half-hour concerts take place every second Tuesday of the month with the exception of July and August.
+Once a month, visitors can enjoy a free organ lunchtime concert performed by students of the Conservatorium van Amsterdam in the beautiful setting of De Waalse Kerk, which has been at the heart of Amsterdam since the 16th century.
+The half-hour concerts take place every second Tuesday of the month except July and August.
 This is a unique opportunity to hear De Waalse Kerk's Müller organ, built in 1734 and made famous by Gustav Leonhardt and Jacques van Oortmerssen.

 OBA

-The Openbare Bibliotheek Amsterdam has many initiatives promoting culture and the arts throughout the city.
-As a part of its efforts, it often hosts free lunchtime concerts in its various branches.
-For a free Sunday lunchtime concert performed by students of the Conservatorium Amsterdam, come to OBA Oosterdok.
-Combine the concert with a visit to OBA's viewing deck, offering a calming vista over the water.
+The Openbare Bibliotheek Amsterdam (OBA) promotes culture and the arts throughout the city through many initiatives.
+One such effort is hosting free lunchtime concerts in its various branches.
+Come to OBA Oosterdok for a free Sunday lunchtime concert performed by students of the Conservatorium Amsterdam.
+Combine the concert with a visit to OBA's viewing deck, which offers a calming vista over the water.
 Other OBA concerts can be found on the Conservatorium van Amsterdam website.

 Westerkerk

 Westerkerk's tower perches over the Prinsengracht, instantly recognisable as the city's highest church at 85 meters tall.
 With free lunch concerts at the Westerkerk every Wednesday, take a half-hour to enjoy a classical music concert, featuring the beautiful sound of the church organ.
-The Westerkerk also participates in the Grachtenfestival with a series of free lunch concerts and hosts a special free concert series called ‘Geen dag zonder Bach’, translated as ‘No day without Bach’ during the month of August.
+The Westerkerk also participates in the Grachtenfestival with a series of free lunch concerts and hosts a special free concert series called ‘Geen dag zonder Bach’, translated as ‘No day without Bach’, during August.

 Embassy of the Free Mind